Posted on: April 8, 2020 by

 Patches and Updates

 The antivirus and other defense mechanisms can provide little help if the endpoints are running outdated and unpatched applications.
-Use a vulnerability management tool to identify any vulnerabilities and patch them as soon as possible.
+Use incident management software to identify any vulnerabilities and patch them as soon as possible.
 Patch early and patch often.

 Assess your Risk

 Conduct risk assessment of your infrastructure and cloud services.
-Use vulnerability management software to scan your infrastructure, AWS, Azure, and Docker, etc.
+Use risk management software to scan your infrastructure, AWS, Azure, and Docker, etc.